vinfreecs/genga/docs/Param.rst

 - | :literal:`Symplectic recursion levels`, number of symplectic levels in the hybrid symplectic integration method (default = self tuned).

-    - -1: Use self tuning routine at integration start, to find the fastest option between leves, 1, 2 or 3.
+    - -1: Use self tuning routine at integration start, to find the fastest option between levels, 1, 2 or 3.
     - > 0: Use this number of symplectic recursion levels.

   | See :ref:`SLevels`.